Frequently Asked Questions

 Each scholarship fund is set up differently to meet the wishes of the founding donor; therefore, each scholarship has its own set of eligibility requirements and its own selection criteria.
 A complete list of scholarship funds with detailed information on requirements and criteria is available by clicking here.

-*The following people are not eligible for scholarships administered by Unity Foundation of La Porte County: officers, directors, employees and members of a scholarship committee of Unity Foundation and their immediate families.
+*The following people are not eligible for scholarships administered by Unity Foundation of La Porte County: officers, employees and members of a scholarship committee of Unity Foundation and their immediate families.

 I’m a 21st Century Scholar.
 Am I eligible to apply for any Unity Foundation scholarships?